-The group is a party to a principal- agent arrangement with Park Point Pty Ltd, wherein the municipality acts as the principal.
+The municipality is a party to a principal-agent arrangement with Park Point Pty Ltd, wherein the municipality acts as the principal.

-Polokwane Municipality appointed Park Point Pty Ltd for collection of parking fees from its customers (third party) on its behalf.
+Polokwane Municipality appointed Park Point for collection of parking fees from its customers (third party) on its behalf.